cgwire/kitsu/docs/production-report/README.md

 ![Quotas stat page day weighted detail](../img/getting-started/quotas_day_weighted_detail.png)

-If no timesheet is filled, then Kitsu considers that:

-The task was started at the first status change to WIP.

-The task was done the day the feedback request was made.

 Kitsu will split the done frames among all business days between the start and the end and grab the number of frames (or seconds, or tasks) submitted per day/week/month per Artist.